ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-User-Guide/RViz-User-Guide.rst

 Install or build rviz
 ---------------------
 Follow the :doc:`installation instructions <../../../../Installation>` for your operating system to install RViz.

 Startup
 -------
-Dont forget to source the setup file.
+Don't forget to source the setup file.

 .. code-block:: bash